4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 Custom patches can fit almost any budget when planned wisely.
 Here are some tips to help you manage costs without compromising on quality:

-- Pick the right backing.
-Sew-on and iron-on are often more affordable than Velcro or adhesive.
+• Pick the right backing.
+Sew-on and iron-on are often more affordable than velcro backing, which adds a flat $30 per order.

 4. What Makes PVC Patch Pricing Unique